-Check the eight (8) Drive Tire mounting nuts.
-Every 100 hours they should each be torqued to 75 to 85 lb·ft (102 to 115 N·m).
+Check the eight (8) nuts that mount the drive tires.
+Every 100 hours they should be torqued to 75 to 85 lb·ft (102 to 115 N·m).

 Sharpen Mower Blades

 Check mower blade(s) for straightness, sharpness, condition of the cutting edge, and balance every 10 hours of operation (or more often when mowing abrasive type grass or operating on sandy soils).
 Replace blades if worn, bent, cracked, or otherwise damaged (refer to REPLACING/RE-PAIRING the Mower Blades in this section).
 Use the following procedure to check and sharpen blades: